ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on steps societies pretend will prevent collapse.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on satire of overly optimistic solutions.

 ---